Fujikura Group Code of Conduct

 Fujikura established regulations on contact standards with competitors as the lower regulations of the Fujikura Anti-Monopoly Compliance Program and imposes certain limits and standards when employees have contact with competitors.
 As an ongoing effort every year, we conduct e-learning on Japan’s Antimonopoly Act for those targeted employees in Group.
 We will continue to hold such e-learning education in the future.

 The Fujikura Group Anti-Corruption Policy was approved by the Board of Directors and the Managing Directors Meeting and was established on April 1, 2014.
+After that it was revised 2nd edition on June 2020.
 The Fujikura Group disseminates information on this policy in the group.
 This policy also regulates compliance in the supply chain.

 Education on Anti-corruption

 Every year we hold at least one session of e-learning comprising learning and comprehension test in order to develop the understanding of the Fujikura Group anti-corruption policy and raise awareness about anti-corruption examples(ex. anti-bribery) among officers and employees.
-In fiscal 2018, this training reached a total of 4,302 participants who spent 6,453 hours taking part.
+In Fiscal 2020, course participants in this training reached a total of 4,602 and they spent a collective 6,903 hours in training.

 Anti-corruption Initiatives in the Supply Chain